-With the agreement of the relevant regulators, where appropriate, RPA2000 will extend by six months all RPA, RWA and LPA Certificates of Competence with an original expiry date on or before 31st March 2021.
-This is in response to the reduced opportunities for relevant CPD activities currently being experienced.
-All Certificate of Competence holders to whom this applies will be contacted by RPA2000.
+As previously announced, and with agreement of the relevant regulators, RPA2000 has extended by six months all RPA, RWA and LPA Certificates of Competence with an original expiry date on or before 31st March 2021.
+All Certificate of Competence holders to whom this applies should have been contacted by RPA2000 and confirmation of dates can be seen by accessing the lists of certificate holders page on this website.

 Implementation of IRR17